LaneAward Console

 If the session was still active because the contributor forgot to stop it, saving the correction will close that session as a paused entry at the corrected stop time.

-Pay Type and Amount are intentionally limited to Manufacturing Contributor, Foreman, and Team Lead accounts, but those fields are not visible to every signed-in console role.
+Pay Type and the compensation amount field are intentionally limited to Manufacturing Contributor, Foreman, and Team Lead accounts, but those fields are not visible to every signed-in console role.
+When Pay Type is set to Salary, the amount field is labeled Annual Salary and accepts the worker's full annual salary (e.g. 52000).
+When set to Hourly, the field is labeled Hourly Rate.

 In the current draft, Team Lead and Foreman users do not see compensation columns in the Accounts tab and do not see the compensation card in the selected-account workspace.
 Higher management roles and technical admin roles keep that visibility.